frequency-chain/frequency/designdocs/batched_messages.md

 ### Types
 * `BatchAnnouncementParams<T:Config>`: generic
-    * `batch_url`:`str` the URL of the batch file.
+    * `batch_url`:`Vec` the URL of the batch file.
 Must be IPFS or HTTPS URL.
 The URL must be correctly formatted.
     * `message_type`: `MessageType`  the type of messages in this batch
     * `file_size`: `usize`, the size of the batch file, used to determine message fee.
 Must be &gt;= the minimum possible DSNP batch file size.
     * `file_hash`: `<T::Hash>`, the hash of the batch file.
 Must not be 0 hash